neilluna/Vagrant-Ubuntu/README.md

 - Vagrant installed.
 - Bash.
 You can use Cygwin on Windows.
 - Python 3.
 You can use the Cygwin version of Python 3 on Windows.
-- A DigitalOcean account, if you are creating the VM on DigitalOcean.
-- A DigitalOcean API token, if you are creating the VM on DigitalOcean.
+- A DigitalOcean account and API token, if you are creating the VM on DigitalOcean.

 Once Vagrant is installed, please install the following Vagrant plugins if you plan to use DigitalOcean VMs.
 ```